Irish government under further pressure to join Gaza genocide case

 “Clearly, genocide isn’t a word the government wants to use in relation to Israel, at least not until the preliminary ruling from the ICJ gets it some cover.”

-Later on Wednesday, protesters will gather outside Leinster House in support of the motion.
+Later on Wednesday evening, hundreds of protesters gathered outside Leinster House in support of the motion.

+Demonstrators waved Palestinian flags and carried placards which called on the Taoiseach to boycott the traditional annual trip to the White House for St Patrick’s Day over US support of Israel.

+Under the night sky, protesters installed a large illuminated sign spelling out “Gaza” across the road from the gates of Leinster House.

 “This is about wiping out the Palestinian people or removing them from the homeland,” Ms Murphy said.